 Dr. Robinson-Bostom and Dr. Walker follow complicated solid organ transplant recipients.
 Photography, documentation, and management of skin cancers, cutaneous infections, and unique dermatoses seen in this population is emphasized.
-The clinic is at our Providence – Rhode Island Hospital location.
-If you would like to refer a patient to this clinic, call 401-444-7959.
+If you would like to be seen please have your provider send a referral to this clinic.

 PhotoDynamic Therapy (PDT)

 BLU-U® Blue Light Photodynamic Therapy Illuminator is indicated for the treatment of minimally to moderately thick actinic keratoses.
 Actinic Keratosis (AKs) is the most common precancer.
 AKs are rough-textured, dry, scaly patches on the skin that are caused by excessive exposure to ultraviolet light (UV) such as sunlight.
 AKs are often called “sun spots”.
 They occur most often on areas such as the face, scalp and ears.
 They can range in color from skin tones to reddish brown.
 They can be as small as a pinhead or larger than a quarter.
 Frequent skin examinations are the key to early detection and prevention.
 Levulan® PDT Topical Solution is applied to the AK.
 The solution is then absorbed by the AK cells where it is converted to a chemical that makes the cells extremely sensitive to light.
 When the AK cells are exposed to the BLU-U® Blue Light Photodynamic Therapy Illuminator, a reaction occurs which destroys the AK cells.